Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

     - [ ] Handling duplicates
     - [ ] Compound contains fragment / compound does not contain fragments
 - [ ] Authentication? mitigation by installation on the user's laptop?

+- [ ] For one bulk upload only fetch salts once and store - don't fetch per compound to spare API overload

 - [x] Support for SDF-files